Cocos Islands mutiny: Aftermath

 The three mutineers were the only British Commonwealth troops to be executed for mutiny during the Second World War.
-The CDF detachment in Cocos Islands returned just before Christmas 1942, these veterans had their promotions suspended and denied the campaign medals for active war service.
-No Ceylonese combat regiment was deployed by the British in a combat situation after the Cocos Islands Mutiny.
-However, support units were deployed, most notably in North Africa.
+The CDF detachment in Cocos Islands returned just before Christmas 1942.
+The veterans had their promotions suspended and were denied the campaign medals for war service.
+No Ceylonese regiment of the fighting arms was deployed by the British after the mutiny.
+Support units were deployed, most notably in North Africa.
 The defences of Ceylon were increased to three British army divisions because the island was strategically important, holding almost all the British Empire's resources of rubber that remained after the fall of Malaya.
-Rationing was instituted so that the Ceylonese were comparatively better fed than their Indian neighbours, in order to prevent disaffection among the natives.
+Rationing was instituted so that the Ceylonese were comparatively better fed than their Indian neighbours, to prevent disaffection among the natives.

 The LSSP's anti-colonial agitation now included references to the Cocos Islands Mutiny as public opposition at British colonial rule continued to grow.
-Goonetilleke, the Civil Defence Commissioner claimed that the British commander of Ceylon, Admiral Sir Geoffrey Layton called him a 'black bastard'.
+Goonetilleke, the Civil Defence Commissioner claimed that Layton called him a 'black bastard'.